Employer Identification Number (EIN)

 Your business tax ID number may also be referred to as a Federal Employer Identification Number (FEIN).
 There is no difference between EIN and FEIN—these terms are both used to describe the same nine-digit ID from the federal government.

 Even if your business has an EIN at the federal level, you may also be required to get another at the state level.
-Many companies must have a State Employer Identification Number, or a State EIN, for each state in which they pay taxes.
-It may also be used by some entities to guard against identity theft (e.g. sole proprietors).
+Many companies must have a State Employer Identification Number, or a state EIN, for each state in which they pay taxes.
+Some entities may also use it to guard against identity theft (e.g. sole proprietors).

-You will most likely need an EIN for your business to fulfill tax reporting requirements.
-For instance, you need one if you have employees.
+You'll most likely need an EIN for your business to fulfill tax reporting requirements.
+For example, you need one if you have employees.

 You’ll also need an EIN if any of the following apply:

-If you do not have a business, you cannot get an EIN.
+If you don't have a business, you can't get an EIN.
 Instead, your SSN serves as your tax ID number.
 Keep in mind, if you're running your business as a sole proprietorship and don’t have any employees, you may not need or want an EIN since you’ll file a business tax return with your personal taxes using your SSN.

 However, you may have to register for an EIN if any of the following changes occur: